Michel Martelly: Early life

 Martelly was born in Côtes-de-Fer, the son of Gerard Martelly, a Shell Oil executive and Marie Madeleine Martelly (née De Pradines, b.
 1931 – d.
 21 October 2016).
 On his mother's side, his grandfather Auguste de Pradines was a troubadour who wrote comic protest songs against the 1915–34 United States occupation of Haiti.
 After graduating from high school at the Institution Saint Louis de Gonzague, Martelly enlisted in the Haitian Military Academy, but (according to Martelly) was expelled after impregnating the daughter of a general.
-In 1984, he moved to the United States, and worked in construction and briefly attended a community college in Miami.
+In 1984, he moved to the United States and worked in construction and briefly attended a community college in Miami.
 In 1986, after one semester, he divorced his first wife, an American citizen, and returned to Haiti just as Jean-Claude Duvalier, then president-for-life, was heading into exile.
 In 1987, Martelly returned to Miami with his then-girlfriend, Sophia Saint-Rémy, whom he later married in a small ceremony in Miami, Florida.
 They returned to Haiti in 1988.

 Upon his return to Haiti, Martelly had his first breakthrough in the music industry when he began playing keyboard as a fill-in musician in local venues in Pétion-Ville and Kenscoff, upscale suburbs of Port-au-Prince.
 Martelly "sang playful, romantic numbers over a slow méringue beat called compas, the only music allowed under the Duvaliers."
 After the 1991 Haitian coup d'état saw the expulsion of Jean-Bertrand Aristide, "Martelly opened a Pétion-Ville club called the Garage, where he entertained many of the coup's main architects, including the much-feared chief of national police, Michel François, later convicted in absentia for massacring Aristide supporters."

 Music

 Martelly has been heralded as a pioneer of a unique genre of compas, a style of Haitian dance music sung predominantly in the Haitian Creole language.
-Originally, compas, was the creation of Nemours Jean-Baptiste.
+Originally, compas was the creation of Nemours Jean-Baptiste.
 Martelly, a keyboardist and the self-proclaimed "President of Compas," popularized a nouvelle génération, or "new generation" style, of smaller bands with few members that relied predominantly on synthesizers and electronic instruments to reproduce a fuller sound.
-Martelly's live performances and recordings are sometimes laced with physical humor and humorous sociopolitical commentaries and satires.
+Martelly's live performances and recordings are sometimes laced with physical humour and humorous sociopolitical commentaries and satires.
 Although he is the most recognized musician and public personality in Haiti, Martelly's performance style has sometimes ignited controversy throughout Haitian communities.
 According to Sabine Lamour, the protection of politicians accused of rape and abuse under Martelly's presidential administration was a mirror of the culture of toxic masculinity and misogyny in street gangs, whose members embodied the "Legal Bandit" he celebrated in his 2008 album Bandi Légal.